totalcaos/GeneralImmersionDay/storagelab/README.md

 <Details>
 <Summary><b><u>Challenge task:</u> Use a cloud formation template to complete this lab</b></summary>

-Re-use or modify the cloud formation template you created in the ec2 labs to launch an **Amazon linux EC2 instance** to complete this lab.
-Use the code snippet to automatically configure the file system:
+Re-use or modify the cloud formation template you created during the **[EC2 Hands on Labs](../ec2lab/AdditionalConcepts.md)** to launch an **Amazon linux EC2 instance** to complete this lab.
+Use the code snippet below to automatically configure the file system in the CloudFormation template.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09